mathjax/MathJax/mathjax/docs/rst/options/tex2jax.rst

 The tex2jax Preprocessor
 ************************

-The options below control the operation of the `tex2jax` preprocessor.
+The options below control the operation of the `tex2jax` preprocessor that is run when you include ``"tex2jax.js"`` in the `extensions` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``tex2jax`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript